dhivyabalaje1126/SupervisedMLProjects/README.md

 # SupervisedMLProjects
-This repository will contain projects I've done in Python and Jupyter that involce Supervised Machine Learning algorithms.
+This repository will contains a simple classification project attempted using a gender classification dataset.